 On 12 June UICC held the latest edition of its “Leadership in Action” series, the first in Francophone Africa, part of the CEO Programme to build leadership capacities of UICC members.
 Co-hosted by the Ligue Senegalaise contre le Cancer (LISCA), the event saw the participation of 23 senior executives from UICC member organisations from the subregion.
 The meeting focused on two themes: universal health coverage and the role civil society can play towards its achievement, and models and examples of successful alliances and coalition-building in the region.

-In a parallel meeting, the NCD Alliance presented its Mapping of NCD Civil Society Organisations in Francophone sub-Saharan Africa, with the aim to promote greater coordination across NCD advocates and actors in the region.
+In a parallel meeting, the NCD Alliance presented its Mapping of NCD Civil Society Organisations in Francophone sub-Saharan Africa (read about it here), with the aim to promote greater coordination across NCD advocates and actors in the region.
 The two audiences then came together, alongside local representatives from the private sector and international organisations, to attend the UICC’s Public-Private Dialogue (PPD), a new platform for multisectoral stakeholders to exchange views and perspectives on topical issues.
 The PPD, supported by Novartis, brought together a panel with representatives from across the public, private, and civil society spaces to discuss “How can multisectoral approaches contribute to tackle women’s cancer in the region”.

 "It is time to set up a network strong enough to carry out collective advocacy actions.
 It is through synergies that we will achieve our objectives in prevention, access to treatment and palliative care, in our region." - Dr Marie Angèle Ndiaye, Association Guinéenne pour la Lutte contre le Cancer